How Many Grid-Forming Converters Do We Need? A Perspective From Small Signal Stability and Power Grid Strength: GFM Converters and Power Grid Strength

 where ${\rm gSCR}_0$ is the gSCR value without GFM converters. \end{proposition} \begin{proof} The per-unit susceptance between the GFM converter and Node~$i$ becomes ${\bf S}_{{\rm B}ii} \gamma Y_{\rm local}$ when we use the global capacity $S_{\rm global}$ for per-unit calculations.
 With Assumption~\ref{assump1}, the integration of a GFM converter in the $i$-th wind farm is equivalent to adding a branch between Node~$i$ and an infinite bus with susceptance ${\bf S}_{{\rm B}ii} \gamma Y_{\rm local}$.
 Then, we have

 where $\lambda_1(\cdot)$ denotes the smallest eigenvalue of a matrix, and $I$ is the identity matrix.
 This completes the proof. \end{proof}

-Proposition~\ref{prop:GFM_capacity} indicates that the installations of GFM converters in the wind farms increase the gSCR and thus the power grid strength.
-Moreover, the gSCR is a linear function of the capacity ratio $\gamma$, with the slope being $Y_{\rm local}$.
-In practice, a typical value of $Z_{\rm local}$ is $0.16{\rm (p.u.)}$ if two step-up transformers are used, as shown in Fig.~\ref{Fig_wind_farm_GFM}.
-We notice that sometimes there is only one step-up transformer between the GFM converter and the transmission line, and in this case, a typical value of $Z_{\rm local}$ is $0.08{\rm (p.u.)}$.
-With these typical values, we can then calculate the desired capacity ratio $\gamma$ using \eqref{eq:gSCR_GFM}.
-Note that Once $\gamma$ is obtained, we can decide the \textit{number} of GFM converters to satisfy this capacity ratio, based on the typical capacity of a GFM converter provided by the manufacturers.
+Proposition~\ref{prop:GFM_capacity} indicates that the installation of GFM converters in the wind farms increases the gSCR and thus the power grid strength.
+Moreover, the gSCR is a linear function of the capacity ratio $\gamma$, with the slope being $Y_{\rm local}$. {In practice, we consider two step-up transformers, and their equivalent total inductance is $0.2~{\rm pu}$, as shown in Fig.~\ref{Fig_wind_farm_GFM}.
+Hence, a typical value of $Z_{\rm local}$ (including the converter's equivalent internal inductance) is $0.2~{\rm pu}$ under VSMs (without reactive power droop control) and power synchronization control.
+A typical value of $Z_{\rm local}$ is $0.24~{\rm pu}$ under VSMs with reactive power droop control; see the corresponding internal inductance of the GFM converter in Fig.~\ref{Fig_SV_GFM_GFL}.} With these typical values, we can then calculate the desired capacity ratio $\gamma$ using \eqref{eq:gSCR_GFM}.
+Once $\gamma$ is obtained, we can decide the \textit{number} of GFM converters to satisfy this capacity ratio, based on the typical capacity of a GFM converter provided by the manufacturers.

+{Note that when considering GFM converters under different implementations, Eq.~\eqref{eq:gSCR_GFM} is always applicable but $Y_{\rm local}$ could be different.
+The reason is that $Z_{\rm local}$ includes the GFM converter’s equivalent internal inductor, which could be different under different GFM methods according to Assumption 1 and Fig.~\ref{Fig_SV_GFM_GFL}.
+Accordingly, when $Y_{\rm local}$ is different, the desired capacity ratio $\gamma$ is different for a given gSCR and ${\rm gSCR}_0$.
+The intuition behind is that since different GFM control methods result in different voltage source behaviors, different ratios are needed to enhance the voltage source characteristics of the overall system.
+Furthermore, the smaller $Y_{\rm local}$ (larger equivalent internal inductor of GFM converters) is, the larger $\gamma$ will be, which can be seen from \eqref{eq:gSCR_GFM}.
+This is because a larger equivalent internal inductor means weaker voltage source behaviors of GFM converters, so more GFM converters are needed to enhance the voltage source characteristics of the overall system.}